diegoalej/EventTrackerProject/README.md

 ### How to use

-Users are able to create new events or edit current ones to keep track of their plant waterings.
+Users are able to create new events or edit current waterings to keep track of their plant waterings.

 ### Technologies Used